edinburgh-napier/set09121/lectures/lecture12.md

 # Tactical Analysis

-- Essentially a more complicated version of the previous ideas.
+- Essentially a more complicated version of the previous idea.
 - The map is marked up with values to help determine where characters should move to.
-- An algorithm analyses the date to determine the action to take.
+- An algorithm analyses the data to determine the action to take.
 - For example:
     - Consider a RTS game.
     - There is a base located on the map.